 Creating an annotated bibliography in Chicago Style:

-The The Chicago Manual of Style is kept in the Reference Collection on the First Floor (see above for Call Number).
+The Chicago Manual of Style is kept in the Reference Collection on the First Floor.

 This example is based on the Chicago Manual style guide, but your instructor might give you other formatting instructions.

 - Annotations can be merely descriptive, summarizing the authors' qualifications, research methods, and arguments.